 Looking to visit one of the most famous lakes in the country on your next RV adventure?
 If so, you need to pay a visit to Great Salt Lake State Park.
 Located less than 20 miles from Salt Lake City, the Great Salt Lake State Park may be small on size, but there is plenty of fun to be had by visitors of all ages.
 Originally opened to the public in 1978, the park receives over 200,000 visitors a year who are looking to have some fun in the sun.

-Great Salt Lake State Park is well known for its marina and the Great Salt Lake Yacht Club, the self-proclaimed home of the world’s saltiest sailors!
-The Great Salt Lake is indeed one of the saltiest bodies of water on the planet with 15% average salinity levels.
-The Dead Sea in Israel is 33% salinity, and the oceans are only 3% salinity, so this salty feature is indeed a distinct travel destination.
+The large, salty lake is 75 miles long and about 35 miles wide, making it the largest saltwater lake in all of the Western Hemisphere.
+Although recreation is mainly limited to activities on the water, the scenery makes camping along the lake a unique and special experience.
+Great Salt Lake State Park is well known for its marina and the local yacht club, which is the self-proclaimed home of the world’s saltiest sailors!
+The Great Salt Lake is also famous for being one of the saltiest bodies of water on the planet with 15% average salinity levels.
+The Dead Sea in Israel has 33% salinity and the oceans have only 3% salinity, so this salty feature is indeed a distinct travel destination.

 Great Salt Lake State Park knows that people visiting the park are curious about the lake’s formation.
 The salty body of water is so unique that visitors of all ages question the sights and the smells that surround the Great Salt Lake.
 Keeping consistent with innovative ways to engage visitors, the park put together an interactive, self-guided listening tour that visitors can access via their phones.
 Prepare to get a little sandy, and begin your tour behind the visitor’s center.
-Listen with a small group, or bring your earphones and walk along the shores of the lake and learn about the creation of this incredible salty lake.
+Listen with a small group, or bring your earphones and walk along the shores of the lake, and learn about the creation of this incredible salty lake.